 We attempted to see the iconic Neuschwanstein Castle, known for being the inspiration for the Disney castle seen at the start of every Disney movie.
-It’s obviously one of the most popular things to see in Bavaria, so after a disastrous attempt to find a parking spot and being turned off by the hoards of tour buses in the area, we decided to just observe it from a distance.
+It’s obviously one of the most popular things to do in Bavaria with kids, so after a disastrous attempt to find a parking spot and being turned off by the hoards of tour buses in the area, we decided to just observe the iconic Neuschwanstein Castle from a distance.

 Our kids didn’t seem to mind at all and likely preferred the leisurely stroll through a field with the stunning Bavarian castle as a backdrop to waiting in lines with frustrated parents.
-If this is something you want to see up close with your family, be prepared in advance and start your day early.
+If this is something you want to see up close with your family, be prepared with pre-purchased tickets for Neuschwanstein Castle and start your day early.
 We learned the hard way that it’s far too popular to do on a whim, like we did.

-We loved the Bavarian alps and found the laid back attitude of the town to be a great way to enjoy nature and some German culture with our family.
+We loved visiting the Bavarian Alps with kids and found the laid back attitude of the town to be a great way to enjoy nature and some German culture with our family.